yashv6655/Packetsense-Agent/README.md

 ## License

-This is a learning project - use it to understand AI-powered network security!
+This is a learning project.
+Use it to understand AI-powered network security